Hiring quality talent online is the new norm. This is especially so for businesses in need of brilliant content creators.

 - Product descriptions

 Before you write any article for sale, ask yourself, ‘will any business need this and want to buy it?’

 To get started, you might want to visit the Writing Ideas section to view recently sold articles.
 It might give you an idea of what kind of articles to write.

 Is Constant Content Legit?

 Yes, Constant Content is legit.
 It has a pretty impeccable reputation among content mills.
-It does not sell articles without the knowledge of the writer, neither does it strip you of access to content you submit.
+It does not sell articles without the knowledge of the writer, nor does it strip you of access to the content you submit.